roman-milk/roman-milk.github.io/olivia-1.md

  He slid it between her legs nudging her lips then heaved his cock into her.

  "Oh!
 No!
 Please no. You bastard, take it out, bastard, no!
 Please don't fuck me, sir." she cried out.
-Report_Story #2